Our Chaplaincies

 A chaplain is someone who ministers on behalf of the church, outside normal church boundaries.

-Chaplains are on the frontline in the mission of the diocese, helping people uncover the kingdom of God at work in their daily lives.
+Chaplains work in many walks of life, often where people need the most support.
+They are on the frontline in the mission of the diocese, helping people uncover the Kingdom of God in the critical moments of daily life.

 There are over 70 chaplains in our diocese who are grouped into five main areas: